tawada/grass-grower/README.md

 - OpenAI Python client library.
 - GitHub CLI (`gh`).

-Refer to the `requirements.txt` file for a detailed list of Python dependencies.
+Refer to the `Pipfile` file for a detailed list of Python dependencies.

 ## Limitations